The Embodied AI Challenge

 The most consequential design decision in a VLA is how to represent actions.
 Robot actions are inherently continuous — a joint velocity of 0.347 rad/s is different from 0.348 rad/s.
 But LLMs produce discrete tokens .
 There are two main approaches:

 - Discrete tokenization (autoregressive): Bin each continuous action dimension into $K$ discrete buckets (e.g., $K = 256$) and treat each bin as a token.
 The LLM generates action tokens one at a time.
-Used by RT-2 [12] and OpenVLA [13] .
+Used by RT-2 (Brohan et al., 2023) and OpenVLA (Kim et al., 2024) .
 Pros: reuses LLM architecture directly.
-Cons: loses precision, assumes uni-modal distributions, sequential decoding is slow.
+Cons: loses precision, assumes uni-modal distributions, sequential decoding can be slow.

-- Continuous generation (diffusion/flow): A separate action head generates continuous actions via a denoising process (Diffusion Policy [14] ) or a learned velocity field (flow matching [15] ).
+- Continuous generation (diffusion/flow): A separate action head generates continuous actions via a denoising process (Diffusion Policy (Chi et al., 2024) ) or a learned velocity field (flow matching (Lipman et al., 2023) ).
 Pros: captures multi-modal distributions, preserves full precision.
 Cons: requires architectural modifications.

 Consider "pick up the mug."
 There may be multiple valid grasps — from the left, right, or above.
-A discrete autoregressive model can only commit to one from the first token.
+A discrete autoregressive model tends to commit to a single grasp strategy from the first token.
 A diffusion-based model can represent the full distribution of valid grasps.
-This distinction is critical for dexterous tasks.
+This distinction becomes particularly important for dexterous tasks.

-The following articles cover both families: the autoregressive approach (RT-2 and OpenVLA), the continuous approach (Diffusion Policy and π₀ [16] ), and a final comparison.
+The following articles cover both families: the autoregressive approach (RT-2 and OpenVLA), the continuous approach (Diffusion Policy and π₀ (Black et al., 2024) ), and a final comparison.

 Quiz